-While the Minister will continue to process foreshore licence applications for marine surveys pending the setting up of MARA, that function will then transfer to MARA.
-The MAP Act provides for a regime that includes public participation and environmental assessment as part of that application process.
-The conditions that can attach to such a licence are set out in Schedule 8 of the MAP Act and are very similar to those that currently apply to foreshore licences.
+While the Minister will continue to process foreshore licence applications for marine surveys pending the set-up of MARA, that function will then transfer to MARA with the MAP Bill providing for a regime that includes public participation and environmental assessment.
+The conditions that can attach to such a licence are set out in Schedule 8 of the MAP Bill and are very similar to those that currently apply to foreshore licences.